-On the basis of student evaluations, peer reviews, awards, participation in school and/or college or university activities related to teaching, or other appropriate means, the candidate must show clear evidence of excellence in teaching.
-Candidates whose record reflects difficulty in teaching must demonstrate that problems have been addressed and improvement has occurred by the time of Promotion and Tenure.
+On the basis of student end of course experience surveys, peer reviews, awards, participation in school and/or college or university activities related to teaching, or other appropriate means, the candidate must show clear evidence of excellence in teaching.
+Candidates whose record reflects difficulties in teaching must demonstrate that problems have been addressed and improvement has occurred.
 Equal consideration is given to effective teaching for advancement both to associate professor and professor.

 Teaching in music includes activities both within and beyond the traditional classroom setting, several of these outside the limits suggested in the Guidelines Section III.
-Examples of unique contributions to music teaching, as appropriate to specific sub-disciplines include (but are not limited to):
+Examples of expected contributions to music teaching, as appropriate to specific sub-disciplines, may include (but are not limited to):

 - i.
 Specific classroom courses taught, with their enrollments. - ii.
 Graduate committees, including titles and dates of theses, documents, dissertations, and graduate degree recitals directed. - iii.
 Private studio or group instruction on instruments, voice, conducting, composition, improvisation, and other music skills and creative work. - iv.
 Leadership of music ensembles of all sizes and types, from marching band to string quartets to opera performances. - v.
 Workshops, master classes, adjudications, lectures, and the like, including evaluations of the candidate's presentations and materials as appropriate. - vi.
-Supervision of student teaching and clinical experiences in music therapy. - vii.
-Mentoring and advising of students.
+Supervision of student teaching in music education. - vii.
+Mentoring and advising of students. - viii.
+Supervision of clinical experiences in music therapy through direct supervision of undergraduate and equivalency student or indirect supervision of graduate students and community Board-Certified Music Therapists (MT-BCs) servicing as direct supervisors. - ix.
+For performers, music education, music therapy, and conductors, effective undergraduate and graduate recruiting activities. - x.
+Developing and implementing new courses and curriculum or revising existing courses and curriculum. - xi.
+Teaching which reflects the instructor's research engagement, creative activities, and/or clinical expertise

 General evidence for effective teaching is outlined in the UGA Guidelines, Section III.A.
-Additional forms of documentation for effective teaching within the sub-disciplines in music that are not cited in the Guidelines include:
+Additional forms of documentation for effective teaching within the sub-disciplines in music that are not cited in the Guidelines may include:

 - i.
-Peer evaluations of teaching based on class or lesson observations, student recital hearings and juries, or other performances or activities of students. - ii.
-The ability to attract, recruit, and retain qualified major students in the appropriate area. - iii.
-A high level of educational value and artistic quality in public performances of the various school ensembles. - iv.
-A high level of educational value, artistic quality, and success of students who perform solo or chamber recitals, or who have significant solo roles in ensembles. - v.
-For performers, evidence of creative and effective programming used as a pedagogical tool. - vi.
-The planning and administration of student ensemble tours and outreach activities, as well as special on-campus initiatives for school-aged musicians and their teachers.

-vii.
-Student success in achieving professional placement (e.g., as a teacher, performer, composer in residence, etc.).

-- viii.
-Awards, prizes, or other recognition for students' works. - ix.
+Peer evaluations of teaching based on class or lesson observations, student recital hearings and juries, student progress towards competence on standard assessments and/or clinical evaluations, or other performances or activities of students. - ii.
+Self-evaluation and reflection of teaching. - iii.
+The ability to attract, recruit, and retain qualified major students in the appropriate area. - iv.
+A high level of educational value and artistic quality in public performances of the various school ensembles. - v.
+A high level of educational value, artistic quality, and success of students who perform solo or chamber recitals, or who have significant solo roles in ensembles. - vi.
+For performers, evidence of creative and effective programming used as a pedagogical tool. - vii.
+The planning and administration of student ensemble tours and outreach activities, as well as special on-campus initiatives for school-aged musicians and their teachers. - viii.
+Student success in achieving professional placement (e.g., as a teacher, performer, composer in residence, music therapy internship, etc.). - ix.
+Awards, prizes, or other recognition for students' works. - x.
 The creation, maintenance, and distribution of pedagogical materials and workspaces, especially those with broad use and distribution.
-Where technology use is intensive, the updating and maintenance of equipment and software at cutting-edge levels is noteworthy. - x.
+Where technology use is intensive, the updating and maintenance of equipment and software at cutting-edge levels is noteworthy. - xi.
 Noteworthy instructional activity outside UGA, including participation in festivals, camps, special academic or performance programs, workshops, or other settings throughout the year.